 Best TV Technology?
-Projector vs OLED vs LED vs LCD vs Plasma
+Projector vs QLED vs OLED vs LED vs LCD vs Plasma

 Understanding Television Technology

-As quickly as a new television technology is developed, it seems like a new one comes along, making the market ever evolving.
-The technologies we cover in this article include OLED, plasma, LCD, LED and projector.
-These television options vary considerably in what they offer the viewer, as well as the price that they fetch.
+As quickly as a new television tech is developed, another one seems to come along, making the market ever-evolving.
+The technologies we cover in this article include QLED, OLED, LED, LCD, plasma, and projector.
+These television options vary considerably in what they offer the viewer and in the price that they fetch.
 What differs between these television technologies?
-Just about everything.
+Let’s dive in and find out.

 OLED